 Central nervous system.
 This consists of the brain and spinal cord.

 Peripheral nervous system.
 This consists of all other neural elements.

 In addition to the brain and spinal cord, principal organs of the nervous system include:

 Sensory receptors located in the skin, joints, muscles, and other parts of the body

 The nervous system is vulnerable to various disorders and can be damaged by:

 Toxic exposures or direct effects of drug exposures

 What are the symptoms of nervous system disorders?

 The following are the most common symptoms of nervous system disorders.
-However, each child may experience symptoms differently and different disorders will cause different symptoms to occur.
+But each child may have slightly different symptoms.
+Different disorders will cause different symptoms to happen.
 Symptoms may include:

 Delays in developmental milestones